figure-io/chart-metadata-terms/README.md

 * 	Term Name: **bar**
 	- 	Definition: visual encoding where individual data values are represented as rectangular bars with lengths proportional to the values they represent.
 	- 	Type of Term: **property**
-*	Term Name: **pie**
+*	Term Name: **wedge**
-	- 	Definition: visual encoding where individual data values are represented as sectors of a circle, where the arc length of a sector is proportional to the value it represents.
+	- 	Definition: visual encoding where individual data values are represented as sectors of a circle, where the arc length of a sector (wedge) is proportional to the value it represents.
 	- 	Type of Term: **property**
 * 	Term Name: **axis**
 	- 	Definition: reference line within a graph.